-Gluten-Free Chocolate Almond Nougat Bars are a delicious blend of ground nuts, made into a semi-soft crust, and chocolate.
+Chocolate Nougat Bars are a gluten-free, delicious blend of ground nuts, made into a semi-soft crust, and chocolate.
 They’re lovely for all occasions — especially holiday parties and cookie exchanges.
-My husband is the best!

-Nougat is a candy typically made from sugar or honey, nuts, sometimes fruit and egg whites.
-This recipe doesn’t have the egg whites or fruit, but the vibe is similar.
+Nougat is a candy typically made from sugar or honey, nuts, sometimes fruit, and egg whites.

-Preheat the oven to 375 degrees F, and line a square (8 X 8-inch) baking pan with parchment paper.
+Preheat the oven to 375°F, and line a square (8 X 8-inch) baking pan with parchment paper.
 (Use a large piece that will cover the sides and cut slits in each corner so that it will lay flat.)

 Melt the butter over low-medium heat in a medium-sized saucepan.

-Remove it from the heat and stir in the vanilla, 1/2 teaspoon of the salt, the sugar, honey, almond meal, and 1 1/4 cup of the almonds.
+Remove it from the heat and stir in the vanilla, ½ teaspoon of the salt, sugar, honey, almond meal, and 1¼ cup of the almonds.
 Once it's a smooth mixture, pour it evenly into the parchment-lined baking pan.

 Let this set at room temperature for at least 5 hours and ideally overnight.
 (You could speed this step up by placing it in the refrigerator, but the chocolate may discolor a bit.)